nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To change the access rights to a **service**, follow these steps.

-1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.
+1. Navigate to **CLIENTS** tab, click the name of the client containing service you wish to view and click the **SERVICES** tab.

 2. Click the arrow symbol in front of a service and click the service code that is displayed.

 3. In the window that opens, the access rights table displays information about all X-Road subsystems and groups that have access to the selected service.

-4. To add one or more access right subjects to the service, click **Add Subjects**.
+4. To add one or more access right subjects to the service, click **ADD SUBJECTS**.
 The subject search window appears.
 You can search among    all subsystems and global groups registered in the X-Road governing authority and among the security server client's local groups.
 Fill in optional filters for subjects and click **SEARCH**.
-Select one or more subjects from the list and click **Add Selected**.
+Select one or more subjects from the list and click **ADD SELECTED**.

 5. To remove service access rights subjects, click **Remove** button on the respective row in the access rights table.
-To clear the access rights list (that is, remove all subjects), click **Remove All**.
+To clear the access rights list (that is, remove all subjects), click **REMOVE ALL**.

 To change access rights to an **endpoint**, follow there steps.

-1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.
+1. Navigate to **CLIENTS** tab, click the name of the client containing service you wish to view and click the **SERVICES** tab.

 2. Click the arrow symbol in front of a REST service and click the service code that is displayed.

 3. Click the **ENDPOINTS** tab and in the following views endpoints list click **Access Rights** on the respective row of an endpoint.

-4. To add one or more access right subjects to the endpoint, click **Add Subjects**.
+4. To add one or more access right subjects to the endpoint, click **ADD SUBJECTS**.
 The subject search window appears.
 You can search among all subsystems and global groups registered in the X-Road governing authority and among the security server client's local groups.
 Fill in optional filters for subjects and click **SEARCH**.
-Select one or more subjects from the list and click **Add Selected**.
+Select one or more subjects from the list and click **ADD SELECTED**.

 5. To remove endpoint access rights subjects, click **Remove** button on the respective row in the access rights table and click **YES** in the confirmation dialog.
-To clear the access rights list (that is, remove all subjects), click **Remove All** and click **YES** in the confirmation dialog.
+To clear the access rights list (that is, remove all subjects), click **REMOVE ALL** and click **YES** in the confirmation dialog.

 ### 7.2 Adding a Service Client

 **Access rights:** [Service Administrator](#xroad-service-administrator)

-The service client view (**Clients** -&gt; **Service Clients**) displays all the service level access rights subjects of the services mediated by this security server client.
+The service client view (**CLIENTS** -&gt; **SERVICE CLIENTS**) displays all the service level access rights subjects of the services mediated by this security server client.
 In other words, if an X-Road subsystem or group has been granted a service level access right to a service of this client, then the subject is shown in this view.
 Subjects that have been granted an endpoint level access right to a REST service, are not shown in the view.

 To add a service client, follow these steps.

-1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Service Clients** tab.
+1. Navigate to **CLIENTS** tab, click the name of the client containing service you wish to view and click the **SERVICE CLIENTS** tab.

 2. Click **ADD SUBJECT**.
 In the following wizard that opens

     1. Select a subject (a subsystem, or a local or global group) to which you want to grant access rights to and click **NEXT**

     2. Select service(s) whose access rights you want to grant to the selected subject.
 Click **ADD SELECTED** to grant access rights to the selected services to this subject.
-Note that access rights to REST API endpoints can not be added using this view, those need to be added on **Services** tab as described in [7.1](#71-changing-the-access-rights-of-a-service).
+Note that access rights to REST API endpoints can not be added using this view, those need to be added on **SERVICES** tab as described in [7.1](#71-changing-the-access-rights-of-a-service).

 The subject is added to the list of service clients, after which the service clients view is displayed.